De

 Is there any other book or objects that inspire you?

 I saw a few things that impacted my work: for instance, Piero Della Francesca’s “Brera Madonna” at the Pinacoteca di Brera in Milan.
-Before seeing it, I already had increased the colors I was using in my paintings and was thinking about tension in artwork.
+Before seeing it, I already had increased the colours I was using in my paintings and was thinking about tension in artwork.
 And then I came across this painting!
 The protagonists are interacting in a way that you can tell is emotional, and the light is a cool light, made from light yellows and blues.
 The painting really captures this thesis of vision, while having this heat of narrative at the same time.

 You make me want to see it!